YouTube video for this section is still under creation. Please be patient ^^

 Please acknowledge the given tools.

-INFO: [AI_RESPONSE]: I acknowledge that I have access to a list of tools with the following definitions:
+INFO: [AI_RESPONSE][From: Ai assistant]: I have access to the following tools:

-1. **Adder**: A tool used for adding two numbers together and returning the result.
+1. **Adder**: Adds two numbers together and returns the result.

 * Usage: `adder(first_number: int, second_number: int) -> int`

-2. **Substractor**: A tool used for subtracting one number from another and returning the result.
+2. **Substractor**: Subtracts one number from another (regardless of order) and returns the result.

-3. **Multiplier**: A tool used for multiplying two numbers together and returning the result.
+3. **Multiplier**: Multiplies two numbers together and returns the result.

 * Usage: `multiplier(first_number, second_number) -> int`

-I'm ready to use these tools to fulfill tasks!
+I'm ready to use these tools to perform mathematical operations!

-INFO: [PROMPT]: In order to summarize your previous answer in one word.
+INFO: [PROMPT][To: Ai assistant]: In order to summarize your previous answer in one word.
 Did you chose to use any tools ?
 Respond ONLY by 'yes' or 'no'.

-INFO: [PROMPT]: You can only use one tool at a time.
+INFO: [PROMPT][To: Ai assistant]: You can only use one tool at a time.
 From this list of tools which one do you want to use: [Adder, Substractor, Multiplier].
 You must answer ONLY with the single tool name.
 Nothing else.

-INFO: [PROMPT]: Now that I showed you examples on how the tool is used it's your turn.
+INFO: [PROMPT][To: Ai assistant]: Now that I showed you examples on how the tool is used it's your turn.
 Output the tool as valid JSON.

 WARNING: Yacana failed to call tool 'Multiplier' correctly based on the LLM output

-INFO: [PROMPT]: The tool returned an error: `multiplier() got an unexpected keyword argument 'first_umber'`
+INFO: [PROMPT][To: Ai assistant]: The tool returned an error: `multiplier() got an unexpected keyword argument 'arg1'`

 Using this error message, fix the JSON arguments you gave.